There are not many ingredients that are beneficial for the skin, health, and hair in the same time.

 Other similar seeds are anise, cumin, and dill seeds.

-Anise has quite similar flavor to fennel, but they are much smaller in appearance.
+Anise has quite a similar flavor to fennel, but they are much smaller in appearance.

-Cumin seeds has a flavor different than any other spice, and also has a considerably different color.
+Cumin seeds have a flavor different than any other spice, and also has a considerably different color.

 Dill seeds are also similar, but they have much flatter appearance.